leopiccionia/vue-sanitize-directive/README.md

 [Vue](https://vuejs.org)'s default `v-text` is HTML-insensitive, while `v-html` doesn't perform sanitization by default.

 `v-sanitize` is a Vue directive for HTML sanitization, powered by the flexible [sanitize-html](https://www.npmjs.com/package/sanitize-html).
-The directive can receive either a string, that will undergo a partial sanitization if no modifier is present, or an array of two elements, the first being a `sanitize-html` whitelist ([know more here](https://github.com/punkave/sanitize-html)) and the second being the string to be sanitized.
+The directive can receive either a string, that will undergo a partial sanitization if no modifier is present, or an array of two elements, the first being a `sanitize-html` allowlist ([know more here](https://github.com/punkave/sanitize-html)) and the second being the string to be sanitized.

 ```html
 <div v-sanitize="unsafe_html"></div>